-Pumpkin Muffins that are perfectly moist and tender and make a perfect Fall breakfast or snack.
-Warm autumn spices and real pumpkin give them lots of wholesome flavor.
+Tender and moist with bakery-style tops, these easy pumpkin muffins make the perfect fall breakfast or snack.
+Warm autumn spices and a whole can of pumpkin puree give them lots of wholesome flavor.

 - Flour: All-purpose flour is the basis for this quick muffin batter.